 What is Age-related macular degeneration (AMD)?

 AMD is a disorder of the macula.
 The macula is the part of your retina where your central and color vision calls home.
 AMD is a complex disorder where degenerative protein/lipids (called “drusen”) deposit under the retina.
 These deposits are seen in early macular degeneration.
-The retina’s structural support system breaks down as the disease progresses, allowing abnormal blood vessels to grow or leak fluid and further disrupt the retinal cells.
+As the disease progresses, the retina’s structural support system breaks down and can allow abnormal blood vessels to grow or leak fluid and further disrupt the retinal cells.
+If these blood vessels grow in the macula, then you will lose your central.

 AMD is the leading cause of central vision loss in Americans over 50 years old.
 There are two types of age-related macular degeneration (AMD):

-Dry or Nonexudative — This form is quite common.
-About 8 out of 10 people who have AMD have the dry form.
+Dry or Nonexudative – This form is quite common.
+About 80% (8 out of 10) of people who have AMD have the dry form.

-Wet or Exudative — This form is less common but much more severe.
+Wet or Exudative – This form is less common but much more serious.
 Wet AMD is when new, abnormal blood vessels grow under the retina.

 What are the risk factors?